asadsid95/res_mgmt/README.md

 - Must have(s): 1,2,3
 - Nice to have(s) AKA focus on these once 'Must have(s)' are completed: 4,5,6,7,8

+~~Client wants resident's directory and parcel management feature for residents, to be used by Concierge.~~

  ~~- Add/remove residents into unit; shows on main page~~ ~~- Add/remove packages for resident/unit; shows on main page~~